infor-design/enterprise-wc/src/ids-wizard/README.md

 - **Wizard**: the overall flow/process
 - **Step**: an individual step in the IdsWizard component; represented here by `IdsWizardStep`/`<ids-wizard-step>`

+## Themeable Parts

+- `step-marker` allows you to style the circular step markers
+- `step-label` allows you to style the step labels
+- `path-segment` allows you to further style the line segments between markers.

 ## Features (With Code Examples)

 A card is created by using the custom `ids-wizard` element.
 It's sub-components/steps are represented by `<ids-wizard-step>`.